HamimAdal/Spatial-Characteristics/README.md

 **Interactions Mapping.**

-Figure 1 illustrates the concept of the Spatial Characteristics model and the factors affecting them:
+Figure 1 illustrates the concept of the Spatial Characteristics model and the factors affecting them.
+In our proposed model:

+-- Personal devices (on behalf of the user) view the space not as a collection of IoT devices that can be discovered and controlled by the user, but as a set of spatial characteristics that can be inspected and regulated by the space on the user’s behalf.

+-- Exercising control over a spatial characteristic is centered on controlling the physical devices located in that space, including the physical sensors that monitor the state of the environment.
+The latter are particularly important in the presence of uncontrollable factors (invisible sources and inaccessible devices) that can influence the space and when user requests span an interval of time or are relative to changing user location.
+Figure 1 denotes such situations as the dynamics (user location and time) of user needs.

 <table>
   <tr>